Kalpanika/x3f/doc/readme.txt

 The code understands  the old format for SD9, SD10  and SD14.
 The code also understands the new format introduced with DP1.
 The latter format is associated with the TRUE engines  TRUE I and TRUE II.
+Currently the code supports  up to the Quattro  version of the cameras,  but do only understand meta data up to Merrill.

 ----------------------------------------------------------------
 Included in the library are two tools